Counting geodesics on expander surfaces: Simple geodesics

 Note that $Q^=\subset Q^+$.
 We then define $Q$ to be the union of components of $Q^+$ that intersect $Q^=$ i.e.

 Note that $Q^= \subset Q\subset Q^+$.

-In the the below lemma we construct progressively smaller sets $Q_j$ by imposing further conditions.
+In the below lemma, starting with $Q$, we will construct progressively smaller sets $Q_j$ by imposing further conditions.
 Part (\ref{item:Qshape}) corresponds to the fact that $Q_j$ is defined in terms of conditions on the behavior of vectors under geodesic flow only up to time $t_j$.
+The tangent vectors removed at each stage will correspond to geodesics with ``robust self-intersection", and in particular vectors in $S$, i.e. those corresponding to simple geodesics, will not be removed (though some of these may be in $R$, and thus may not even be in the first set $Q$).